tnagatomi/takolabel/README.md

 ### Other platforms

-Download from [Releases page](https://github.com/tommy6073/takolabel/releases) in this repository.
+Download packaged binaries from [Releases page](https://github.com/tommy6073/takolabel/releases) in this repository.

 ## Usage